sudarshan85/learning-agent/content/post/mercari_2.md

 tags: [machine learning, mercari, structured]
 ---
 ## Introduction
-This is my second post in a series of six exploring deep learning with structured and unstructured data with the [FastAI](docs.fast.ai) library.
+This is my second post in a series of six exploring deep learning with structured and unstructured data with the [FastAI](https://docs.fast.ai/) library.
 Be sure to check out my post on [data preparation]({{< ref "/post/mercari_1.md" >}}).
 In this post, I'm going to describe my efforts in building a deep learning model that only uses structured data.
-My notebook for building this model can be found [here](http://nbviewer.jupyter.org/github/sudarshan85/kaggle-mercari/blob/master/Structured-Pred.ipynb).
 Much of the material here, including code and ideas, are taken on FastAI's [notebook](http://nbviewer.jupyter.org/github/fastai/course-v3/blob/master/nbs/dl1/lesson6-rossmann.ipynb) on tabular data with the [Rossmann Store Sales](https://www.kaggle.com/c/rossmann-store-sales) Kaggle dataset and the paper titled [Entity Embeddings of Categorical Variables
-](http://nbviewer.jupyter.org/github/fastai/course-v3/blob/master/nbs/dl1/lesson6-rossmann.ipynb) by Cheng Guo and Felix Berkhahn.
+](https://arxiv.org/abs/1604.06737) by Cheng Guo and Felix Berkhahn.

 Structured data contain variables that can be represented in a tabular form.
 These include categorical variables which has a limited number of unique values (aka cardinality) or continuous variables which are just real numbers.
 While continuous variables can be fed directly into the input layer of a neural network (i.e., their values), categorical variables requires some special processing.

 ## Embeddings
 The magic sauce of representing categorical variables into a manner suitable for a deep learning model is the concept of *embeddings*.
 Let's look at an example of a categorical variable from the dataset to understand exactly what embeddings are and how they are helpful.
 One of the categorical variables that was extracted during preprocessing is called `main_cat` which represents the main category that the item belongs too and has a cardinality of 11 (including `na`) i.e., there 10 unique `main_cat` categories in this variable.
 These are `['Men', 'Electronics', 'Women', 'Home', 'Sports & Outdoors', 'Vintage & Collectibles', 'Beauty', 'Other', 'Kids', 'Handmade', nan]`.
 These are given as `string` variables which can't be fed into the model directly.
 They have to be converted into numbers.

-One of the most common way of representing categorical variables is by using [*one-hot*](https://en.wikipedia.org/wiki/One-hot) encoding.
+One of the most common way of representing categorical variables is by using [one-hot](https://en.wikipedia.org/wiki/One-hot) encoding.
 In one-hot encoding, each category are given a unique index.
 Following this, each category is represented by a binary vector which has a single `1` value at the index corresponding to the index of the category.
 Thus, the size of the vector representing the category will be equal to the cardinality of the categorical variable.
 For example, the one-hot representation of the `main_cat` variable would be:

 |        Category        | Index |           Vector          |
 |:----------------------:|:-----:|:-------------------------:|